 You guys, I have been wanting to make this Cranberry Coffee Cake recipe for MONTHS!!
 I’m quite sure that the produce guy at the grocery store was thrilled when the cranberries came in because I could finally stop hounding him every week.
-Coffee cake on it’s own excites me – not to sweet, with a delicious glaze and lots of cinnamon – it takes me back to my childhood when I’d spend time at my grandma’s house quite often.
+Coffee cake on it’s own excites me – not too sweet, with a delicious glaze and lots of cinnamon – it takes me back to my childhood when I’d spend time at my grandma’s house quite often.
 Being the good European lady that she was, she had coffee nearly every afternoon, and with it always a small, sweet treat.
-Oh how she would have loved this Cranberry Coffee Cake!
+Oh how she would have loved this recipe!
 I might be a little biased, but I think it’s the best coffee cake recipe I’ve ever made.

 How to make Cranberry Coffee Cake

 The instructions for this coffee cake are pretty straightforward.
 You definitely want to use a tube pan (affiliate link), not a bundt pan, because you want to the cranberries to end up on top of the cake for that gorgeous finish.
 An 11-inch rectangular baking dish would also work.
 You might need to adjust the cooking time but it should work just fine.
 In a pinch, a bundt pan would work, but you’ll want to layer a little differently, swirling the topping into the cake.

-Now come the fun part – whip up that sweet vanilla glaze and pour it on.
+Now comes the fun part – whip up that sweet vanilla glaze and pour it on.
 We went thick on this one, because more is better, right?
 But if you prefer a thinner glaze just add a little more milk until you get the consistency you like.

 Then slice it up and dig in!
 Don’t forget the coffee!!

 Coffee Cake is perfect for enjoying with a cup of coffee, espresso or tea.
 Serve it up at a Christmas brunch with some Baked Egg Muffins and Bacon or enjoy it with a dessert spread.